RhysCAllen/MAG-pipeline-public/README.md

 In the interest of space, the DNA sequence input and output files are not duplicated in this public repo, but can be made available upon request.

 Files:
 1) Lab report, summarizing key findings at various checkpoints in the MAG pipeline.
+2) Pipeline .md files describing how MAGs were generated and analyzed.
-2) Utility files, including pipeline method .md and conda environment .yml files.
+3) Utility files, including conda environment .yml files.
-3) Output files from pipeline tools such as FastQC, Krona, Sourmash, CheckM, and anvi'o.
+4) Output files from pipeline tools such as FastQC, Krona, Sourmash, CheckM, and anvi'o.